phil0x2e/reddit_news_check/README.md

-# Reddit Profil News Checker
+# Reddit News Checker
 Run with --help to get help.

 Important:
- - urls habe to start with http://wwww or https://www
+ - urls have to start with https://www.
+ - At this point only works with days, so when specifying days greater than 30 it won't work as expected, because reddit starts with months after that.